One Eleuthera Foundation

 In 2012, Marjie worked closely with Tom Burns and Shaun Ingraham to launch the One Eleuthera Foundation (OEF).
 She is President of a nonprofit college scholarship organization serving Native Americans and has served as a board member and Chair of the Board of the Claneil Foundation.
 Along with her extended family, Marjie has been coming to South Eleuthera for over 50 years.

-Shaun Ingraham, President & CEO
+Shaun Ingraham, Director

 Shaun Ingraham